Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible

 Then it remains to prove (\ref{2.46}) holds.
-First, notice that the estimates in Lemmas 2.1 and 2.4 are uniform-in-time, and we have obtained the global solutions for the Cauchy problem (\ref{1.5})-(\ref{1.6}).
-Therefore, we can deduce from Lemmas 2.1 and 2.4 that
+First, notice that the estimates in Lemmas 2.1 and 2.4 are uniform-in-time, and the global-in-time solutions for the Cauchy problem (\ref{1.5})-(\ref{1.6}) has been obtained.
+Therefore, we can get from Lemmas 2.1 and 2.4 that

 and